mxjourne/react-installation/README.md

 # React Installation

+In the project directory, make sure to install all packages dependencies use `npm install`:
 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`